k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 KMS is usually strictly isolated to a single region, with no sharing of keys, policies or audit information across regions.
 Yet, KMS providers have solutions in which a key can be used in other regions.

-* AWS, Key should be created as a multi-region key.
+* AWS - key should be created as a multi-region key.
 AWS multi-region keys are a set of interoperable KMS keys that have the same key ID and key material, and that can be replicated to different regions.
 Using multi-region keys, data - which is encrypted in one region - can be decrypted in a different region with the replicated key.
 For more information read [here](https://aws.amazon.com/blogs/security/encrypt-global-data-client-side-with-aws-kms-multi-region-keys/).
-* GCP, Supports a multi-regional key, as well as a "general" region key.
+* GCP - supports a multi-regional key, as well as a "general" region key.
 Best practice recommendations are described [here](https://cloud.google.com/kms/docs/locations#choosing).

 From Fabric perspective, while its nodes may be able to access a key on any KMS region, it still should be carefully considered due to performance aspects on cross region access.